java/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/04_classes_objects/01_enums.md

 <a id="conclusion">&nbsp;</a>
 ## Conclusion

 Enums provide a simple and safe way of representing a fixed set of constants while keeping most of the flexibilities of classes.
 They are a special type of class that can be used to write code that is elegant, readable, maintainable and works well with other modern Java features like [switch expressions](id:lang.classes-objects.switch-expression).
-Another special class is the Record class introduced in Java 19.
+Another special class is the Record class introduced in JDK 16.
 Visit our [records tutorial](id:lang.records) to learn more.

 To learn more about enums, visit the [`java.lang.Enum`](javadoc:Enum) javadoc.